-Figure 1 shows the historical Sinitic states in eight periods spanning more than three millennia from 1,700BCE to 1,820CE.
-A cursory glance shows that China started out as a very small Sinitic state (Figure 1(a)), but gradually became the largest empire in eastern Asia.
-How did the first core state - the little dot in panel (a) - come into being in eastern Asia in the first place?
-And how did it reproduce and expand after periods of disintegration (the rest of the panels)?
-Specifically, what made some autochthonous states eventually lose their independence and become parts of an enormous empire, while others ended up as independent modern states?2
+How did the first core state - the little dot as shown in panel (a) of Figure 1 - come into being in eastern Asia in the first place?
+More importantly, how did it reproduce and expand after periods of disintegration and gradually become the largest empire in eastern Asia in a period that spans more than three millennia from 1,700 BCE to 1,820 CE (the rest of the panels)?
+Specifically, what made some autochthonous states eventually lose their independence and become parts of an enormous empire, while others ended up as independent modern states?3